ondracka/nomad_parser_lobster/README.md

 might also read information from these auxillary files.
 This way you can add more files to an entry, even if the respective parser/code might not directly support it.

-For EXAMPLE please provide at least the files from this table if applicable to your calculations (remember that you can provide more files if you want):
+For LOBSTER please provide at least the files from this table if applicable to your calculations (remember that you can provide more files if you want):

 |Input Filename| Description|